edwardgunning/UTS-FDA-Short-Course/README.md

 # 🏢 Location

-The workshop will take place in Grüner Hörsaal.
+The workshop will take place at the UTS-Rugby Australia Building in Moore Park (room details TBC).

 ------------------------------------------------------------------------